tmatofa/quickstart-eks-cdk-python/README.md

 1. The Calico Network Policy Provider (https://docs.aws.amazon.com/eks/latest/userguide/calico.html).
 This enforces any [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) that you specify.
 1. The AWS Systems Manager (SSM) agent.
 This allows for various management activities (e.g. Inventory, Patching, Session Mnaager, etc.) of your Instances/Nodes by AWS Systems Manager.

-All of the add-ons are optional and you control whether you get them with variables in  `cluster-bootstrap/cdk.json` that you flip to True/False
+All of the add-ons are optional and you control whether you'll get them with parameters in `cluster-bootstrap/cdk.json` that you flip to True/False

 ### Why Cloud Development Kit (CDK)?